esperar/esperar/README.md

 ### 👋 Hi I'm a Back-End Engineer

-enjoy the process, have a leadership, be sincere
+Enjoy a process, Have a leadership, Be sincere, Excellent challenge spirit.
+I am trying to better communicate with my team, This is a real developer

 #### My Info
 - language : Java, Kotlin, JavaScript